 A beautiful display of yellow, red, and green fall leaves in a forest in Hocking Hills, Ohio, in October.

-Photo: Cindy of Visit Ohio Today
+Photo Courtesy of Cindy of Visit Ohio Today

 • Nearest Major Airport: John Glenn Columbus International Airport

-• Average Temperatures: 65°F // 45°F
+• Average Temperature: 65°F // 45°F

 One of the absolute best places to visit in the USA in October is Denver, Colorado.
 This city is beautiful all times of year, but Denver truly comes alive in the fall.
 Since Denver is nestled at the foot of the Rocky Mountains, it is surrounded by fall foliage (which can be enjoyed by quick day trips to places like Boulder or Idaho Springs), and the weather is usually between 37° to 68°F during this time, which is a lot cooler than the summer months.

-October has many fun activities throughout the month, too, like Elitch Gardens’ Fright Fest or Glow at the Denver Botanical Gardens.
+October has many fun activities throughout the month, too, like Elitch Gardens’ Fright Fest or Glow at the Denver Botanic Gardens.
 Other fun activities during this time of year include going on a scenic road trip (like the Lariat Loop Byway or Trail Ridge Road in Rocky Mountain National Park), trying local drinks from RiNo’s best breweries (Stem Ciders is amazing — and who doesn’t want a crisp cider in the fall?), or just taking in the fall foliage from the many gardens throughout the city (Confluence Park is a must-see).

 While in Denver, don’t forget to enjoy some of the local restaurants.
 There are many to choose from, and you’ll most likely be staying downtown, so be sure to visit D’Corozan Mexican Restaurant on Blake Street.
 This hidden gem of a restaurant serves some of the most authentic Mexican food in the Mile High City for an affordable rate.